HNLMS Zeeland (P841)

 HNLMS Zeeland is the second ship of the Holland-class offshore patrol vessels of the Royal Netherlands Navy.
 The ship entered service on 29 November 2013 and is named after the Dutch province of Zeeland.

 Design

 The ship was originally designed to fulfill patrol and intervention tasks against lightly armed opponents, such as pirates and smugglers.
 However, she also has very advanced electronic and radar surveillance capabilities which are used for military stabilisation and security roles, short of outright war.
 Without sonar or long range weapons, it utilizes the surveillance capabilities of the Thales integrated mast, which integrates communication systems and two 4-faced phased arrays for air and surface search.

+It was planned that Zeeland would be the first ship of the Royal Netherlands Navy to be equipped with a Hull Vane.
+However, later it was decided that the Groningen would be the first ship to be equipped with a Hull Vane.

 Integrated mast module

 The integrated mast module (IMM) has been built to an innovative concept.
 The mast houses all systems which form the "eyes and ears" of the ship.
 The ship can efficiently detect pirate and smuggling boats while keeping an eye on the skies as well.

 For the first time camera, radar and communications antenna systems are merged into one mast structure.
 This allows the ship to see flying and floating objects.
 The means of communication in the mast making it possible to carry out worldwide operations in conjunction with aircraft and ships.